 The Isabella Stewart Gardner Musem’s GMB reflects its closure for the week.

-In addition to updating your profile, Holly suggests updating your ad copy and extensions to reflect any changes.
+In addition to updating your profile, Holly suggests updating your ad copy and extensions to reflect any changes (see our Guide to Copywriting During COVID-19).
 This is especially important if you have any callout extensions stating your business hours.

 There has been a lot that has happened as a direct or indirect result of COVID-19.
 As people are being encouraged to wash their hands to prevent the spread of germs, there has been a shortage of hand sanitizer, bleach and cleaning wipes, and other similar products.
 A lot of work culture will be temporarily changed as companies start to deploy mandatory work from home policies, and travel and tourism will be affected as our government temporarily bans travel to certain places where cases of the virus are high.